 Did everything go perfectly?
 Of course not!
 What ever does?
 Though the waves and whipping winds kept us from exploring the main reef, we still managed to snorkel on calm side of the islands.
 We saw zillions of fish and sea creatures – and our family and friends had the best time.

 Before we ever reached the shore for our private beach picnic, everyone was raving about the experience and making plans to meet up in a year to do it all again.
 Staying at Green Turtle Club or Abaco Beach Resort, of course!

-When you’re with loved ones and a trusted guide like Brendal, it’s easy to forget the hiccups and remember all the best moments.
+When you’re with loved ones and a trusted guide like Brendal, it’s easy to forget the hiccups, the Bahamas travel scams and remember all the best moments.

 So there you have it!
 Thank the Lord one day of our wedding misadventure turned into a fantastic memory for our guests.
 Even with the outright tomfoolery on the part of Bahama Beach Club, The Bahamas continue to hold a special place in our hearts.